garyluf5/f5_terraform/HA_via_lb_DO_AS3/README.md

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - This template requires a service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
+- This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
+Therefore, Azure CLI is required. for installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
+- If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
+For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)

 ## Important configuration notes

 - All varialbes are configured in variables.tf
 - Azure Subscription and Service Principal are configured in provider.tf
 - This template would require Declarative Onboarding and AS3 packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs respectively.
 So please see the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/prereqs.html) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
+- onboard.tpl is the onboarding script, which is run by commandToExecute, and it will be copy to /var/lib/waagent/CustomData upon bootup.
+This script is basically responsible for download the neccessary DO and AS3 RPM files, install them, and then execute the onboarding REST calls.
 - This template uses PayGo BIGIP image for the deployment (as default).
 If you would like to use BYOL, then these following steps are needed:
   a) in the "variable.tf", specify the BYOL image and licenses regkeys
   b) in the "main.tf", uncomment the "local_sku" lines